UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 31121553	A	S	Ecotoxicol.
 Environ.
 Saf.
 2019	180	466-472
 ...
 ```
-_executed on 2020.06.17, total count was 314._
+_tested on 2020.06.17, total count was 314._

-### Retrieve Associated PubMed Publisher References from a PubChem Substance Data Source Depositor
+> PubChem Substance --> PubChem Compound --> PubMed Publisher
+> Description: Search for a PubChem Substance Data Source Depositor (Nature Chemistry), find related same PubChem compounds (Entrez link pcsubstance_pccompound_same), and then retrieve related PubMed references linked via publisher (Entrez link pccompound_pubmed_publisher).

+In the below script, we first search the PubChem Substance (pcsubstance) database using `esearch` for the data source depositor _Nature Communications_.
+We can use the Current Source Name [CSN] field for this query.
+Note that an underscore is put in place of the space in the query.
+This syntax is important for searching in PubChem with the EDirect `esearch` function.
+After `esearch`, we pipe the results into `elink` twice, first finding related PubChem Compounds, and then using this new result list to find related PubMed publisher deposited citations (pccompound_pubmed_publisher).
+Finally, similarly to previous searches, we use a combination of `efetch` and `xtract` to retrieve the data:

 ```console